The Perfect Savory Crepes

 Next, prepare your crepe filling:

-After, cook your crepes:
+After, let’s cook our crepes:

 Bon Appetit!
 Enjoy a fabulous breakfast that honestly feels so special for guests and family alike!
 My favorite thing to do is share a few of my favorite french words and phrases with whomever I am serving: